Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Use: When a card with this symbol is in your tableau, you may use it anytime and complete its instructions.
 Afterwards put the card into your discard.

 ### Death
-If during any check, 3 or more Injury and/or shock cards are drawn that character is marked for death.
-These cards are marked with a skull.
+If 3 or more Injury and/or Shock cards are drawn during a single check, that character is marked for death.
+Injury and Shock cards are marked with a skull.
-It is up to the Game Master and player to decide how their death or insanity manifests, but before the end of the session, all characters marked will perish.
+Before the end of the session, all characters marked must perish.
+It is up to the Game Master and player to decide how exactly their death or insanity manifests.